-Your last break up, media addiction, twirling in circles, and chasing the night-life—what do these things have in common?
+Break-ups, media addiction, twirling in circles, the night-life—what do these things have in common?

-They are all the premises of songs by Marvel Prone—a heavy psychedelic rock outfit hailing from University of New Hampshire.
-The band derives its sound from grunge, punk, psychedelic rock, and alternative music.
-The lineup features Rainor Tsunami on guitar and vocals, Edward McPherson on Drums and backup vocals, and Lukas Labrie on bass.
+They’re all premises to our songs.
+We are a psychedelic rock outfit hailing from New Hampshire.
+We derive our sound from grunge, punk, psychedelic rock, and alternative music.
+The lineup features Rainor “Flood” Vigneault on guitar and vocals, Edward McPherson on Drums and backup vocals, and Lukas Labrie on bass.

 The band formed in high-school during 2014.
-They covered their favorite artists they found on Spotify.
-Emily Donovan was the lead singer, Reilly Webb played bass, Peter Dubois played keys, and Rainor Tsunami was the drummer.
-Check out their cover of “Hang Me Up to Dry” by The Cold War Kids and “Sprawl II” by Arcade Fire (which is the oldest known recording of the band, circa March 2014).
+They covered songs from their favorite artists, like any other high-school band.
+Emily Donovan was the lead singer, Reilly Webb played bass, Peter Dubois played keys, and Rainor Flood was the drummer.
+Check out their cover of “Hang Me Up to Dry” by The Cold War Kids, which is the oldest known recording of the band, circa May 2014.
 Bailey Weakley joined the band on drums later in 2014, moving Rainor to guitar and vocals.
-The band starting playing more original songs.
-Emily left the band in 2015, and she leads her own band now in North Carolina.
-That band is called Plain Jane.
+In 2015 the band starting playing more original songs, and Emily left the band.
+She leads her own band now called Plain Jane.

-After Emily curtsied out, the band recorded and aired “Nocturnal Life” on the popular Boston radio station 92.5 FM “The River”.
-Their song placed in the top ten of a high-school songwriting contest held by that famous radio station.
-Around the same time, the band won some studio time in a battle of bands.
+Then the band recorded and aired their first single “Nocturnal Life” on the popular Boston radio station 92.5 FM “The River”.
+Their song placed in the top ten of a high-school songwriting contest hosted by the “The River”.
+Around the same time, the band won some studio time in the “Teens Rock!” event at the Rochester Opera House.
 They worked with Christopher Chase at 1130ft Studios in Rollinsford for a year recording and mixing their original music.
 This led to the release of Marvel Prone’s debut album Moonlightning on August 23rd, 2016.

 Shortly after that, the band performed at The Stone Church (refer to this article for more details about their experiences at The Stone Church).
 At the time Peter Dubois was studying communications at Keene State (soon to become a news-anchor).
 However, the rest of the band lived near University of New Hampshire in Durham, so it became difficult to continue playing with him.
 Nick Rolser was inducted into the band as keyboardist and guitarist.
 Nick Rolser would later leave the band to start his solo project Amor Fati.
 This trend would lead the band into a number of transformations.
 For one show at The Stone Church, they had six members, including the guitarist Keith Perry, who is well-known for playing in the funk band known as Clandestine.
 Keith and Rainor were both Music Performance majors at UNH.
 Rainor would soon take a year off from school, and switch majors to Physics—as if that would be better!